 The Academy has competitive-level sports teams in grades 6-12.
-Additionally, the Academy partners with Crim to provide additional physical and enrichment clubs, intramural sports and activities after school and on weekends, which are open to all ages.
+Additionally, the Academy offers a Kidz Sports program to students in grades K-5.

 Fine Arts

 The Academy's fine arts program is a very important part of the Academy's overall curriculum.
 The program provides opportunities for students such as step, dance, general music and general art offerings to students at various grade levels and at different times of the year.
 The program reflects many different musical periods, styles, and cultures.